NSExceptional/Zombe-Modpack/README.md

 I don't plan on taking donations.

-## Installation
+# Installation

-*You can skip this part entirely if you are using a mod-installation tool like MCPatcher, MagicLauncher or else, and if it worked of course.*
+*You can skip this part entirely if you are using a mod-installation tool like MCPatcher, MagicLauncher or else, and if it worked of course.
+But I doubt it will.*

+If you just want to try out the mod, you can download a pre-packaged version by checking out the [Releases](https://github.com/ThePantsThief/Zombe-Modpack/releases) tab.
+Put the profile in the `versions` folder in your minecraft folder (see instructions for finding this) and put the other folder in the `mods` folder in your minecraft folder.
+Then, configure a profile to use the `release 1.11-zmod` version.

-Notes:
+### Notes:

 - Your local Minecraft folder will hereby be referred to as `$minecraft`
-- The downloaded modpack folder will be referred to as `$modpack`
+- The folder called `Mod` inside the root folder will be referred to as `$modpack`
 - Subfolders of either folder will be referred to as `$folder/subfolder` and nested subfolders as `$folder/subfolder/nested`, etc. You get the picture.
 - `$version` refers to a minecraft version number, i.e. `1.8` or `11.1.2`

+You can skip to ***New to this?*** if you need careful step-by-step instructions.

+--
+#### Know what you're doing?

+Note: `folder/subfolder/*` means "contents of `folder `".
+Don't confuse it with `folder/subfolder` which refers to the folder `subfolder` itself.

+- Copy `$minecraft/versions/1.11` to `$minecraft/versions/1.11-whatever`
+    - Rename files inside accordingly
+    - In the JSON file, change `"id": "1.11"` to `"id": "1.11-whatever"`
+    - In the JSON file, delete the `downloads` entry entirely
+- Open the Minecraft version jar in an archive editor, and
+    - Delete the `META-INF` folder
+    - Copy `$modpack/jar/*` into the jar
+    - Save and close the jar
+- Copy `$modpack/config/*` to `$minecraft/mods/zombe`
+- Do one of the following:
+    - Copy `$modpack/version/zombe/mod`into `$minecraft/mods/zombe` (only has to be done once per mod version)
+    - Copy `$modpack/version/zombe` into `$minecraft/versions/1.11-whatever` alongside the JAR and JSON files (must be done for each profile and version)
+- Configure a profile to use the new version you created.

+--
+#### New to this?

 1. Locate `$minecraft`.
 It is in the following locations depending on your OS: